 3. Use treatment masks.

-Hair masks are a fantastic deep conditioning product as well as a great pre-shampoo step for natural hair types, which tend to be on the drier side.
+Hair masks are a fantastic deep conditioning product.
 Apply the cream-like mask to hair and comb through, ensuring all strands are coated.
 Leave to set for around 15 to 30 minutes—or better yet, put on a shower cap while you wash the rest of your body, so the steam helps sink the product in deeper.
 Rinse afterwards with cool water to help seal the strands down for a shinier effect.
 Used weekly or as needed, hair masks, such as Dove Nutritive Solutions Intensive Repair Deep Treatment Mask and Nexxus New York Salon Care Restoring Masque, are some of the dry and damaged hair solutions that are more beneficial when used correctly and consistently.

 4. Watch how you dry your hair.

 Mechanical damage from the daily use of hot tools, including overuse of a blowdryer, can damage your locks.
 Try alternating a few air-dry days into your routine, or better yet, learn a few heatless looks to give your hair a rest here and there.

 It may sound unlikely, but simple tap water can help protect hair, especially before swimming.
 Rinsing your locks with regular tap water before jumping into a chlorinated pool or before hitting the waves helps prevent damaging chemicals from entering your hair shaft.
 It’s a quick and easy hack to not only extend the life of your hair dye, but to also keep your strands from drying out from exposure to salt water or other pool chemicals.